metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 This documents helps understand what is what by mapping powershell parameters to GUI display equivalents.

+In addition, explanation of other parameters which are not self explanatory or well documented and usually need googling out what they do.

 # PORT
 **LocalPort/RemotePort**
 - `Any` All Ports